Danielku15/SlickGrid-wiki/3-Commits-and-Patches.md

 - extract the ZIP file
 - replace the repo /css directory with the /css directory from the ZIP file
-- add the files in the ZIP file /lib directory to the repo /lib directory
+- add the files in the ZIP file /lib directory to the repo /lib directory !! if you apply this patch also apply patch 13 to avoid memory leaks with sparkline !!
 ***
 <a href="02-dataview-bug.patch" target="_blank">02-dataview-bug.patch</a> Fix bug in dataview causing model benchmark test to throw an error
 ***